ishworii/Post_API_fastapi/README.md

 - **Token Expiry**: Tokens expire after 30 minutes by default, ensuring enhanced security.
 - **Like/Dislike**: Authenticated users can like and dislike posts.
 - **Commenting**: Authenticated users can comment on posts.
-- **WebSocket for Notifications**: Authenticated users receive real-time notifications for new comments (see #TODO for planned enhancements).
+- **WebSocket for Notifications**: Authenticated users receive real-time notifications for new comments.

 ## Prerequisites